Sid Wyman

-Sidney Wyman (June 1, 1910 - June 1978 in St. Louis, Missouri) was a poker player and hotel owner in Las Vegas, Nevada.
+Sidney Wyman (June 1, 1910 - June 1978) was a poker player and hotel owner in Las Vegas, Nevada.

 Biography

-Born to a Jewish family, Wyman was a gambler and co-owner of several Las Vegas casinos including the Sands, Riviera, Royal Nevada, and The Dunes.
+Wyman was born in St. Louis, Missouri to a Jewish family, Wyman was a gambler and co-owner of several Las Vegas casinos including the Sands, Riviera, Royal Nevada, and The Dunes.
 In 1979, Wyman was made a charter member of the Poker Hall of Fame.

 Wyman died on June 26, 1978, of cancer at Cedars Sinai Medical Center in Los Angeles.
 He never married but had a long time girl friend.
 He was buried at Hillside Memorial Park.